Corcoran Photojournalism (CPJ)

 For Photojournalism students only.
 In this continuation of CPJ 3090 students research, report and photograph a longterm narrative project.
 Through guest speakers, readings and assignments students consider different modes of practice, journalistic ethics, and communication laws.
 Multimedia approaches are explored as part of the course.
 Prerequisite: CPJ 3090 Photojournalism Studio III.

 Great audio is a key component to compelling multimedia and video.
 Over the course of this class, audio reporting, collection, and postproduction techniques are explored and put into practice as a means to sharpen skills and advance understanding of the role and power of audio in visual journalism.
 Prerequisites: CPH 3050 and CPJ 2090 or CPJ 2091, or CPH 2090 and CPH 2091.

 CPJ 4090.
 Photojournalism Thesis I. 3 Credits.

 In the final year of the Photojournalism curriculum, the emphasis is on developing individual strengths and style in the context of a sophisticated understanding of how photographic media shape and reflect public opinion.
-Students define, propose, research and initiate a longterm project that will culminate in the Spring semester Senior Thesis exhibit.
+Students define, propose, research and initiate a longterm project that culminates in the Spring semester Senior Thesis exhibit.
 Intensive one-on-one and group critiques are integrated into the course as the students explore various approaches to their chosen subject matter.
-Prerequisites: CPJ 3091 Photojournalism Studio IV and permission of the department.
+Prerequisites: CPJ 3091 and permission of the department.

 CPJ 4091.
 Photojournalism Thesis II.
 3 Credits.